 Generally An NRI is a person resident outside India who is a citizen of India or is a person of Indian origin.
 However there are different definitions of NRI under FEMA and Income Tax Act.
+We at SGA, help our NRI clients to understand the complex provisions of the definition of Residents, Non Residents, Residents but not Ordinarily Residents & Deemed Residency.

 Under the Foreign Exchange Management Act (FEMA), generally, a person is resident outside India if he is in India for less than 182 days during the course of the preceding financial year and also includes any person who stays abroad: